Liad Shoham: Books

 Shirly Gerbi, a pregnant woman, entering Petah Tikva police station to report that her husband Tamir, a journalist by profession, is missing.
 Detective Anat Nahmias is in charge of the investigation.
 Gerbi's dead body is found in the orchards and next to him the gun that killed him.
 The investigators hold the opinion that Gerbi committed suicide, but Nahmias believes he was murdered.

 To find her way through the maze of intrigue she is forced to enlist the help of Ido Dolev, a cynical, sharp political consultant who drives her crazy but also makes her feel alive.
-Anat struggles with her intense attraction to Ido, with the police’s indifference and particularly with herself.
+Anat struggles with her intense attraction to Ido, with the police's indifference and particularly with herself.

 Anat and Ido are in a race against time.
-Together they uncover the truth simmering behind Petach Tikvah’s sleepy streets, the cruel power struggles hiding within the well-kept suburbs, the bubbling corruption that runs through the seemingly serene city.
+Together they uncover the truth simmering behind Petach Tikvah's sleepy streets, the cruel power struggles hiding within the well-kept suburbs, the bubbling corruption that runs through the seemingly serene city.

-In “Blood Oranges” Liad Shoham presents a twisty tumultuous plot, alive with good homes, crime families, human failings and fatal betrayals.
-With excellent timing and shrewd talent, Shoham penetrates the heart of calm and content Israeli bourgeois, exposing its hidden secrets.